-Where the clearing does not meet any AO, the application must first address PO140.
+Where the clearing does not meet all AOs (where relevant), the application must address PO153.
 The application should include all of the following:

-1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify all of the following for the proposed clearing areas: - a. the regional ecosystems;